Off-Campus Study Programs

 - The student meet with college guidance to discuss how a semester away would affect the four-year course plan.

-- The student and family meet with Head of Upper School to review course selection and discuss GFA policies for off-campus study
+- The student and family meet with the Director of Global Education to review course selection and discuss GFA policies for off-campus study.

 Upon completing the pre-approval process, the student and his/her family are responsible for completing the admission and financing applications directly with the off-campus program.
 The programs themselves have the final choice of which of GFA’s pre-approved candidates to accept.